-Yesterday’s post on our EMT Review Facebook page was one of our favorites because of the discussion that ensued—thank you to everyone who participated.
+A recent post on our EMT Review Facebook page was one of our favorites because of the discussion that ensued—thank you to everyone who participated.
 If you didn’t see it, here’s the question posted: You are treating an injury to the knee as a result of a motorcycle collision.
-There is severe hemorrhage from the… Posted by […]
+There is severe hemorrhage from the… Posted […]

 What is the ideal exam prep for you?
 You want practice exams.
 You want to be able to measure your knowledge—to know where you stand.
 But it’s not all about exams.
 You’d like to have a place to review some important facts.
 Maybe have an experienced educator walk you through some of the important points. […]

 We’d be surprised if there’s an educational institution that’s not thinking about how to make its EMT classes more dynamic and convenient.
 Whether you’re looking to attract more students to your college program or to provide a way to get volunteers trained as EMTs, you need to change.
 Now.
 Limmer Creative can help.
 In an […]

 One of the products requested most by our customers is audio.
 Students have a strong desire to learn outside the classroom—especially when that learning is valuable and insightful and its format matches their on-the-go lifestyle.
 Auditory learners or students who find reading a challenge will also benefit from an audio presentation.
 We’re proud to announce two […]